How To Write a CV: Tips, Tools, & Examples for 2024

 4. Use bullet points: Bullet points are a great way to highlight your professional success without a block of overwhelming text.

-Once you've organized your assets, potentially uploaded them all in one central location (depending on the method you've chosen), and selected a format, it's time to learn how to write a CV for a specific job.
+Once you've organized your assets, potentially uploaded them all in one central location (depending on the method you've chosen), and selected a format, it's time to start writing.

-The first section is your Contact Information section.
+The first section is your Contact Information section, which should always be structured at the top of your CV.
 It might sound simple, but one wrong number or character in your email address could potentially prevent a committee, hiring manager, or recruiter from being able to reach you for a follow-up or job interview.

 1. Full name